Who We Are

 Terry is a Licensed Clinical Social Worker and Registered Play Therapist.
 He is the founder of the Kentucky Association for Play Therapy and is active in his church as a Sunday School Teacher.
 He has served as both treasurer and secretary for VSL.
 Knowing the power of play to bring learning and transformation in children's lives, he is excited to have play and joy as a priority in VSL.

-Jim Crowley, Board Treasurer
+Jim Crowley, Board Treasurer, Finanical Expert

-Emilie Dyer, Parent Representative
+Emilie Dyer, Secretary, Parent Representative

-Scott O'Neal, Parent Representative
+Dan Hill, Parent Representative

 + Advisory Council